One of the best features of the Raspberry Pi is that you can add extensions to enhance its capabilities.

 It’s not really a HAT but a complete kit including a HAT, so it’s ok to have it in this list 🙂

-There are several models available, but I really like this model on Amazon.
-There is everything you need for a cheap price.
+There are several models available, but I really like this model from SunFounder.
+There is everything you need for a decent price.

-This car includes a camera on the front and you can control it from your smartphone (via Wi-Fi).
+This car includes a camera on the front and you can control it from your smartphone (via Bluetooth).

-The line follower module and the other sensors allow you to create your smart car.
+The line tracking module and the other sensors allow you to create your smart car.

 And obviously, you can add more modules later using this chassis.